 Why Use Meringue Buttercream?

-- While meringue buttercreams are more time-consuming and require a bit of skill, the results are undeniably better than American buttercream when it comes to flavor, richness level and texture.
+- While meringue buttercreams are more time-consuming and require a bit of skill, the results are undeniably better than American versions when it comes to flavor, richness level and texture.
 This is honestly the only reason I care about.
 I personally cannot stomach American buttercreams.

 - I have yet to try German or flour buttercreams, but from what I’ve read they are less stable and will not hold their shape as well when piped, making them a poor choice for cupcakes or intricately piped cakes.
 Meringue buttercreams hold their shape beautifully.